liufengyun/stoic/README.md

     pmap(xs, { x => c => print(x)(c); x })                       // capability c is passed in by pmap
 }
 ```

+This way, the designers of APIs can strictly control what side effects
+a passed in function can have.

 ## Concepts